 SDT introduces the Family Concert in appreciation of widespread community support

-SDT Board creates first strategic plan for the organization, adopts a new mission statement Creation of Marijke Niles Artist Fund, an endowment for support of outstanding artists
+SDT Board creates the first strategic plan for the organization, adopts a new mission statement Creation of Marijke Niles Artist Fund, an endowment for the support of outstanding artists

 Debut of new sets commissioned for The Nutcracker Ballet